nf-core/magmap/docs/usage.md

 #### Indexes input

-The indexes input is used by Sourmash to select genomes that can downloaded in a second step and added to the pipeline. it can be called with `--indexed`option and it is a path (local or remote it doesn't matter).
+The indexes input is used by Sourmash to select genomes that can downloaded in a second step and added to the pipeline.
+It is provided with the `--indexes` parameter and it is a path (local or remote).

 ```
 https://github.com/nf-core/test-datasets/raw/magmap/testdata/sourmash_test.index.sbt.zip